 {% set quantity = system.DefaultQuantity|integer %} {# 确保数量是整数 #}

 Sometimes, a field may not be set or may be empty.
-If you calculate the empty value directly, it may lead to errors or inaccurate results.
-AnQiCMS'sdefaultThe filter helps us set default values to make the calculation process more robust:
+Directly performing calculations on empty values can lead to errors or inaccurate results.
+AnQiCMS'sdefaultThe filter helps us set default values, making the calculation process more robust:

 {# 如果 productData.Price 为空,则默认使用 0.0 #}